 Studying overseas not only provides life changing opportunities, but it is also an academic and cultural adventure – An adventure that allows you to move across the globe, and continue to undertake your USC academic studies, while fully immersing yourself in another culture.

 Read on to get started on your Study Overseas journey.
-The application deadline for Semester 1, 2020 is Thursday, 15 August 2019.

 The Study Overseas Program is conditionally open to students who are: